sensu/sensu-docs/content/sensu-go/6.7/observability-pipeline/observe-process/send-data-sumo-logic.md

 The `ID` in the response is the entity name.
 Select one of the listed entities.

-Before you run the following sensuctl command, replace `<entity_name>` with the name of your entity.
+Before you run the following sensuctl command, replace `<ENTITY_NAME>` with the name of your entity.
 Then run the command to add the `system` subscription to your entity:

 {{< code shell >}}
-sensuctl entity update <entity_name>
+sensuctl entity update <ENTITY_NAME>
 {{< /code >}}

 - For `Entity Class`, press enter.